-OPENPP-conformant TOEs are intended for application in user areas that have physical control and monitoring.
-It is assumed the following physical conditions will exist:
+UPROPP-conformant TOEs are intended for application in user areas that have physical control and monitoring.

+It is assumed that the following physical conditions will exist:

-A.LOCATE The TOE components will be located within controlled access facilities that will prevent unauthorized physical access.
+A.LOCATE The processing resources of the TOE will be located within controlled access facilities that will prevent unauthorized physical access.

 A.PROTECT The TOE hardware and software critical to security policy enforcement will be protected from unauthorized physical modification.